By Melinda Munson

 I wonder when I’ll stop being angry.
 Probably never because every day my child has to pay the consequences for someone’s selfish, brutal choices.
 We try to mitigate the effects of the abuse with healthy behaviors.
 Side hugs, please.
 You don’t have to kiss us if you don’t want to.
 It’s your body.
 You get to decide what happens to it.
 There’s also therapy.
 These feel like small bandaids on a very large wound, particularly when you add in intellectual impairment.

 The issues in my own home have led me to focus on the broader topic of sexual assault in the community.
-The newspaper hasn’t had a report of sexual violence in the two years I’ve resided here.
+The newspaper hasn’t received an official report of sexual violence in the two years I’ve resided here.
 It would be nice to believe that in a town where people leave the key in the car and an occasional passport in the dashboard that sexual assault doesn’t happen.
 But that would be a foolish conclusion.

 Alaska, tragically, has four times the rate of sexual violence than the rest of the nation and 1/3 of its women have experenced some form of sexual assault in their lifetime, according to ProPublica.
 It’s safe to say that sexual violence happens in Skagway, and statistically, at a rate higher than the lower 48.
 It’s just not often reported by survivors, who perhaps feel powerless or unworthy.